 Where city composting isn't available there's always backyard composting.
 When that isn't an option, there's always this genius solution for inevitable food waste such as eggshells and banana peels.
 See the before and after photos below.
 One bucket of food waste going in:

-About a cup of nutrient-rich fertilizer for my plants coming out:
+About a cup of nutrient-rich fertilizer for my plants coming out of my Foodcycler:

 - Separate your recycling unless your local center does it for you (some cities collect all recycling and then have employees and machines that do the separating.)